TGAC/grassroots-service-field-trial/readme.md

 Browse all of the revisions of a given Field Trial.
 Following the same nomenclature as BrAPI, a Field Trial contains multiple Studies.
 This is equivalent to an Investigation in MIAPPE.

-### Edit Field Trial Rack

-A service to edit an individual field trial rack.

 ### Manage Field Trial data